Tag Archives: People

 There he claimed the title of Professor of Chess while teaching chess at the price of a guinea per game.

-By any measure Surratt was not a particularly strong player, but he was able to maintain the illusion that he was by avoiding the stronger players as he lorded over his students who didn’t know better.
+By any measure Sarratt was not a particularly strong player, but he was able to maintain the illusion that he was by avoiding the stronger players as he lorded over his students who didn’t know better.

 Sarratt’s most important contribution to chess was that he mentored William Lewis who in turn mentored Alexander McDonnell.

-Surratt had a strange notion that chess culminated in the 16th century and that everything since then had been a step backwards.
+Sarratt had a strange notion that chess culminated in the 16th century and that everything since then had been a step backwards.
 This odd notion had a positive side.
 Philidor was the darling of the English chess scene.
 Almost all books at that time were versions of, or at least based on, Philidor’s book.
-Surratt at least kept open the possibility that there were ideas beyond those of Philidor.
+Sarratt at least kept open the possibility that there were ideas beyond those of Philidor.

-In 1808, true to his role as a teacher, Surratt published his Treatise on the Game of Chess, a book that mainly concentrated on direct attacks on the king which he lifted from the Modense writers.
+In 1808, true to his role as a teacher, Sarratt published his Treatise on the Game of Chess, a book that mainly concentrated on direct attacks on the king which he lifted from the Modense writers.

 He translated several older writers whom he admired (though his translations are not considered particularly good):